japila-books/apache-spark-internals/docs/rpc/RpcEndpointRef.md

 = RpcEndpointRef -- Reference to RPC Endpoint
 :navtitle: RpcEndpointRef

-RpcEndpointRef is a reference to a xref:rpc:RpcEndpoint.adoc[RpcEndpoint] in a xref:rpc:index.adoc[RpcEnv].
+RpcEndpointRef is a reference to a rpc:RpcEndpoint.md[RpcEndpoint] in a rpc:index.md[RpcEnv].

 RpcEndpointRef is a serializable entity and so you can send it over a network or save it for later use (it can however be deserialized using the owning `RpcEnv` only).